-Cheryl Palmer, M.Ed., CPRW, is a career coach at Call to Career.
+Cheryl Palmer, M.Ed., CPRW, is founder and career coach at Call to Career.

 Cheryl Palmer, a career coach at Call to Career, says that if you want a promotion, you better prepare.
 Try these four things to position yourself for your next career move.